-If you're travelling by air, you should book an outward flight to Kirkwall (Orkney), and a return flight from Sumbergh (Shetland).
-There are flights available from Glasgow, Edinburgh, Inverness and Aberdeen.
-See www.flybe.com
+If you're travelling by air, you should book an outward flight to Kirkwall (Orkney), and a return flight from Sumburgh (Shetland).
+There are flights available from Glasgow, Edinburgh, Inverness, Aberdeen and Manchester.
+See Logan Air

 The flight between Orkney and Shetland on Day 5 is included in your holiday price.

 Ferry travel is available from Scrabster to Stromness or from Aberdeen to Kirkwall, and back from Shetland to Aberdeen.
 Ferries are operated by North Link Ferries; www.northlinkferries.co.uk.The ferry terminal at Aberdeen is a 5 to 10 minute walk from Aberdeen railway station.

 There are bus and train routes available to Scrabster from Inverness with City Link www.citylink.co.uk.
 There are also train services from Inverness to Scrabster with connections from Thurso, ran by Citylink & Rapson’s Coaches.